Easy way to connect WD My Cloud Personal NAS drive to Windows 10 PC

 Step 3: Managing shared access to folders

-It is important to know that once any user is added to your group, they will always have access to view the main public folder.
-You are though, able to assign groups, such as for family and friends.
+It is essential to know that they will always have access to view the primary public folder once any user is added to your group.
+You are, though, able to assign groups, such as for family and friends.

-By creating groups, you can grant different kinds of access to the folders within your WD My Cloud drive.
+By creating groups, you can grant different access to the folders within your WD My Cloud drive.

 To add a group and/or manage group access;